-The maximum positive LOWESS residuals are identified as occurring during the construction of the channel diversion (+1054 mg L-1) and as a result of SS spikes occurring immediately prior to, and independent of storm events during November 08 and 09 (+849.5 and +1038 mg L-1 respectively; Figure 6b).
-The maximum negative residuals occur during storm events in January and December 08, resulting in deviations between observed and predicted concentrations of -263.5 and -292.1 mg L-1 respectively.
-Upon the calculation of the median LOWESS residuals for each monitored storm, and by season, striking patterns are observed (Figure 7 a-b).
+The maximum positive LOWESS residuals are identified as occurring during the construction of the channel diversion $(+1054 \text{ mg L}^{-1})$ and as a result of SSC spikes occurring immediately prior to, and independent of storm events during November 2008 and 2009 (+849.5 and +1038 mg L-1 respectively; Fig. 6b).
+The maximum negative residuals occur during storm events in January and December 2008, resulting in deviations between observed and predicted concentrations of -263.5 and -292.1 mg L^{-1} respectively.
+Upon the calculation of the median LOWESS residuals for each monitored storm, and by season, striking patterns are observed (Fig. 7a-b).
 For each storm occurring prior to diversion, highly positive median residuals are produced as a result of the LOWESS model underestimating concentrations.
-During this unit of analysis (storm and base flow component), the median of the residuals is 13.86 mg L-1; the highest observed during the entire monitoring period.
-During the following three seasons (autumn 08 - spring 09), the median of the residuals are negative with a range spanning -2.64 to -4.63 mg L-1.
+During this unit of analysis (storm and base flow component), the median of the residuals is 13.86 mg L^{-1} ; the highest observed during the entire monitoring period.
+During the following three seasons (autumn 2008-spring 2009), the median of the residuals is negative with a range spanning -2.64 to -4.63 mg L^{-1} .
 Negative residuals are also produced for the same seasons during the second year of monitoring, although their magnitude is greater (with the exception of spring).
 The seasonal pattern of the residuals is quasi-cyclic with largest post-diversion residuals occurring during the summer months, followed by the spring months.
-However, there are no observable relationships between the erosivity index of the rainfall and the residuals produced by the LOWESS model, therefore this observed pattern is not believed to be influenced by seasonality in the storm intensity and erosion potential (Figure 7 c-d).
+However, there are no observable relationships between the erosivity index of the rainfall and the residuals produced by the LOWESS model, therefore this observed pattern is not believed to be influenced by seasonality in the storm intensity and erosion potential (Fig. 7c-d).
 Whilst the role of land management activities, natural variability of sediment supply across the wider catchment, and additional stressors, or mediating factors cannot be excluded, it is significant in the context of this research that the trend in the residuals is negative, with the suspended sediment response becoming increasingly dampened throughout the monitoring period.